quibbble/go-carcassonne/README.md

 })
 ```

-To rotate the play tile (the tile about to be place by the current team) do the following action:
+To rotate the play tile (the tile about to be placed by the current team) do the following action:
 ```go
 carcassonne.Do(bg.BoardGameAction{
     Team: "TeamA",